dziegel/cpp_statemachine_generator/README.md

 ## Current state

-The tool generates the statemachine and state declarations.
-Handlers (the functions executing the transitions) are NOT (yet) generated.
+The tool generates the statemachine, state declarations and state handlers.
+Choice states are supported.

 ## License